indam-m/ss-assessment-toko_ijah/README.md

 ID Pesanan | OrderID | string
 Catatan | Notes | string

+This table has a difference with the original one: the ID Pesana (Order ID) column.
+It is created because the value is needed to generate Laporan Penjualan.

+The export result for this table has an additional ID column to identify the rows easier, and also the Order ID.
+But to import the table from csv, it uses the structure of the original one.

 # Reports

 Toko Ijah can export two type of reports: